 When you book an HIV test or group of tests which includes an HIV test with Better2Know, you confirm that you have read this document, understood the information it contains and that you agree and consent to be tested for HIV and any other Sexually Transmission Infection.

-Please read this document very carefully and be sure that you understand it well.
+Please read this document or watch the video very carefully and be sure that you understand it well.
 By agreeing to the information contained on this form you are giving your consent to be tested for HIV, the Human Immunodeficiency Virus.
 If your first test is positive, additional tests will be performed to confirm the diagnosis.
 If you are confirmed as HIV positive (that you carry the HIV virus) you will be referred to a specialist who will advise on appropriate actions to follow and any treatments if required.

 What is HIV / AIDS?